-Those seeking a certificate for teaching speech and theatre in secondary schools must complete the professional education courses required by the Division of Education.
-Also, the student should design a schedule based on the speech education core above in consultation with the assigned departmental educational adviser.
+Those seeking a certificate for teaching speech and theatre in secondary schools must complete the professional education courses required by the School of Education.
+Because the most recent certification requirements may not appear in this bulletin, students are urged to work with the School of Education's adviser as well as their departmental adviser.